Ginja/puppet_stack/README.md

   ...
 }
 ```

+####`foreman_default_password`
+The default password for the admin user (defaults to changeme).
+This will only be used if the Foreman version is 1.6+.
+The default password for every other version is 'changeme'.

+####`foreman_try_rake_tasks`
+Specifies whether or not you want this module to attempt the Foreman's rake tasks (defaults to true).
+Reasons to set this to false are if you want to run them manually, or if you're bringing up a secondary instance and you're sharing a database.

 ####`foreman_db_adapter`
 The type of database adapter that the Foreman will use.
 Valid values are postgresql, and sqlite3 (default).
 If postgresql is specified, this module will use the puppetlabs-postgresql module to install and configure a database.